ArtisticPhoenix/eJinn/README.md

 Still a work in progress.

  * currently the config parser is done.
- * working on creating classes from the parsed data
+ * creating classes from the parsed data is basically done (need edge case testing)
  * then
      * work on some basic Readers
      * unit testing